zomia-bootcamp/Functions/README.md

 By the end of this talk, developers should be able to:

-- Create and invoke functions that take reference types as arguments.
+- Create and invoke functions.
-- Create and invoke functions that return reference types.
+- Create and invoke functions that take parameters.
-- Create and invoke functions that take functions as arguments.
+- Create and invoke functions that return values.
+- Define functions using ```js function expression ``` .
+- Define a function using ```jsarrow function``` notation.
-- Create and invoke functions that return functions.
+- Create and invoke concise functions.

 ## Preparation